2026 Symposium on Fundraising

 Shanna Taylor Bio:

 Shanna Wasson Taylor has served as the half-time Gift Planning Services Officer at United Way of Santa Barbara County for 10 years.
-Being semi-retired, and working part-time at United Way in the special niche area of planned giving offers Shanna excellent work-life balance, as well as satisfying and intellectually challenging work.
-Prior to United Way, Shanna spent 20 years as CEO for Make-A-Wish Tri-Counties, and 10 years in membership and program for the Girl Scouts on California's Central Coast and in San Diego.
+Being semi-retired, and working part-time at United Way in the special niche area of planned giving, offers Shanna excellent work-life balance, as well as satisfying and intellectually-challenging work.
+Prior to United Way, Shanna spent 20 years as CEO for Make-A-Wish Tri-Counties, and 10 years in membership and program for the Girl Scouts of California's Central Coast and in San Diego.
 She serves on the board of the San Buenaventura Conservancy for Preservation.
 Shanna enjoys backpacking, playing soccer and tennis, her book club, and her garden.

 United Way Planned Giving website: https://unitedwaysbgift.org